emadak47/Battleship/README.md

 Emad Akhras (3035662962)     Edward Neslon (3035603576)

 # Important Note:
 * We haven't been aware of the fact that the project must be completed on Github.
 Therefore, most of the project was done on a external platform.
 We are extremely sorry.
-Here is a link to where the project wass initilaized: https://repl.it/join/ofpbkcve-emadakhras.
+Here is a link to where the project was initilaized: https://repl.it/join/ofpbkcve-emadakhras.
 Attached also is a link to an image that shows that the project was actually created a long time ago: https://drive.google.com/file/d/1sxFrKMjTMya07eC9_Skax6ZIMbAUO-b9/view?usp=sharing

 # Game Description: